runfinch/finch/README.md

 * CPUs [int] (required): the amount of vCPU to dedicate to the virtual machine
 * Memory [string] (required): the amount of memory to dedicate to the virtual machine
 * AdditionalDirectories [AdditionalDirectory{path [string]}] (optional): the work directories that are not supported by default.
 In macOS, only home directory is supported by default.
+For example, if you want to mount a directory into a container, and that directory is not under your home directory, then you'll need to specify this field to add that directory or any ascendant of it as a work directory.

 For a full list of configuration options, check [the struct here](pkg/config/config.go#L25).